-His playing experience includes was completed at both the Division I college and professional level.
+An elite soccer goalie as a player, Lowery completed at both the NCAA Division I college and professional levels.
 As an assistant coach he learned from some the finest D-I mentors, each of whom is the all-time wins leader for their respective schools, working under Sam Koch at UMASS-Amherst, John Bluem at Ohio State, and Jay Vidovich at Wake Forest University.

-With the philosophy to empower each individual to become the best student and player possible while respecting the values and expectations of the university, the Tommies look poised to again raise the bar in all aspects of the program.
+Lowery said the Tommies will look to continue to raise the bar in all aspects of the program, with the philosophy to empower each individual to become the best student and player possible while respecting the values and expectations of the university.

 St. Thomas won its first MIAC playoff game in 2015 with a quarterfinal win and upset top-seeded Macalester in the semifinals to advance to the MIAC championship and finish second in the MIAC playoff tournament.

 In 2014, the Tommies welcomed 17 new players and quickly put things together winning four of the first five games.
 That included a signature win, perhaps the largest in school history, by winning at Loras 2-1 on Sept.
 7 thus snapping a 30-game home unbeaten streak for the Duhawks and being one of two teams (Calvin) to win in the Rock Bowl at Loras in more than five years.
 The win catapulted the young Tommies to No. 9 in the national polls.

 As usual the MIAC conference proved to be filled with parity: the top five teams finished within four points of each other, and no team won more than seven conference games.
 The young Tommies went on to finish the season with a 9-8-2 record, and that kept the team average over the last three years at 10 wins a season.
 UST appeared in the conference postseason playoffs for the second time in three years.
 Individually, the Tommies produced three postseason all-conference honorees.